1987 Memorial Cup: Oshawa Generals

-The Generals offense was led by Scott McCrory, who led the OHL in scoring with 51 goals and 150 points in 66 games, winning the Eddie Powers Memorial Trophy.
+The Generals offence was led by Scott McCrory, who led the OHL in scoring with 51 goals and 150 points in 66 games, winning the Eddie Powers Memorial Trophy.
 McCrory was also named a co-winner of the William Hanley Trophy, awarded to the Most Sportsmanlike Player in the OHL, and the Red Tilson Trophy as the Most Valuable Player in the OHL.
 In the post-season, McCrory led Oshawa with 15 goals and 37 points in 24 games.
 Derek King was sent back to Oshawa after beginning the season with the New York Islanders, providing a boost to the offense.
 In 57 games, King scored 53 goals and 106 points.
 Lee Giffen also rejoined the Generals early in the season after beginning the year with the Pittsburgh Penguins.
 In 48 games, Giffen scored 31 goals and 100 points, while scoring a team high 17 goals in the post-season.
 Defensively, the Generals were led by Marc Laniel, who scored 14 goals and 45 points in 63 games.
 Petri Matikainen scored eight goals and 42 points in 50 games.
 The Generals goaltending duties were split by Sean Evoy and Jeff Hackett.
 Evoy posted a 3.14 GAA in 31 games, while Hackett earned a 3.02 GAA in 31 games.
-Hackett emerged as a top goaltending prospect for the 1987 NHL Entry Draft.
+Hackett emerged as a top goaltending prospect for the 1987 NHL entry draft.
 Hackett was awarded the F.W.
 "Dinty" Moore Trophy, awarded to the OHL Goaltender with the Best Goals Against Average in their rookie season.
 Both Hackett and Evoy shared the Dave Pinkney Trophy, awarded to the OHL Goaltenders on the team that allowed the fewest goals.